 Items in bold have been changed from the inherited or default values, and the settings are cleared using the Delete key.

 Signing.xcconfig to configure code signing.
 There are four items to configure.

-CODE_SIGN_STYLE specifis that whether the Xcode manage the code signing settings or not.
+CODE_SIGN_STYLE specifies whether the Xcode manages the code signing settings.
 The following values are defined.

 |Turn on |